-The monkeypox outbreak has caused panic around the world.
-What is monkeypox and what’s the situation in Singapore?
+The mpox outbreak has caused panic around the world.
+But what is mpox and how's the situation in Singapore?
 We break it down for you.

 It’s official.
-The World Health Organisation (WHO) has declared monkeypox a global health emergency due to the rapid outbreak around the world.
-The numbers speak for themselves – there are currently over 16,000 monkeypox cases reported in 75 countries.
+The World Health Organisation (WHO) has declared mpox a public health emergency of international concern due to the rapid outbreak around the world.
+The numbers speak for themselves – there are currently over 102,997 mpox cases reported in 121 countries.
+Closer to home, as of writing, there have been 13 confirmed cases of mpox in Singapore, all linked to the less severe Clade II strain.
+No mpox clade I cases have been detected in Singapore.

-Closer to home, Singapore has reported its 11th case of monkeypox (five are imported; six, local) as of writing.
-So, what is monkeypox and its effects in Singapore?
+So, what is mpox and what are its effects on Singapore?
 How can we stay vigilant against the spread of the viral disease?
-We explain the causes, symptoms, how to avoid transmission, and what to do if you’re at risk or symptomatic.
+We explain the causes, and symptoms, how to avoid transmission, and what to do if you’re at risk or symptomatic.

 – Fever